rajavelcp/starter-hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: HCL Technologies
+  - name: HCL Technologies, Denmark
     url: https://www.hcltech.com

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include Network Design and Solutions, CLoud Networking and SD-WAN.
+bio: My interests include Network Design and deployment, Cloud Networking and SD-WAN.

 # Interests to show in About widget
 interests:
-  - Network Design & Solutions
+  - Enterprise Network Design
+  - SD-WAN Design
   - Cloud Networking
-  - SD-WAN
   - Travelling

 # Education to show in About widget